nicnosis/iu-courses/fa20/dms/dms-syllabus.md

 Grading criteria will be given for each individual assignment.

 ## Policies
+### Criteria for Grading
+I will do my absolute best to ensure that everybody has a fair experience.
+However, understand that you will be assessed on measures that are both __objective__ and __subjective__.

 ### Attendance
 Students should make a serious effort to attend every lecture.
 While attendance is not taken, I believe **attendance is the strongest guarantor of success** in this course.